-The Section of Plastic Surgery conducts an accredited six year integrated training program based at The University of Chicago Medical Center.
-Two residents are accepted each year from the NRMP match among a pool of talented fourth year medical students and matriculate as PGY 1 residents into the training program.
+The section of plastic surgery conducts an accredited six-year integrated training program based at The University of Chicago Medicine.
+Two residents are accepted each year from the NRMP match among a pool of talented fourth-year medical students and matriculate as PGY 1 residents into the training program.

 Rotations on the first three years focus on general surgical principles.
-Each Plastic Surgery Resident is assigned to services across the disciplines and subspecialties to provide a well-rounded experience and knowledge of the full spectrum of surgery.
+Each plastic surgery resident is assigned to services across the disciplines and subspecialties to provide a well-rounded experience and knowledge of the full spectrum of surgery.
 Special emphasis for the first three years is placed on ablative surgery for all types of cancer, trauma surgery/critical care, minimally invasive surgery, endocrine, thoracic, cardiac and transplant surgery.
-Rotations to complement these disciplines are provided at several offsite institutions: MacNeal Hospital, Weiss Memorial Hospital and Cook County Hospital.
-On-call duties are typically limited to an average of two weekends per month while on service as a night float rotation provides continuity of care.
+Rotations to complement these disciplines are provided at several offsite institutions: Mt.
+Sinai Hospital and Cook County Hospital.
+On-call duties are typically limited to an average of two weekends per month while on service, as a night float rotation provides continuity of care.

-The PGY 4 year is the beginning of the formal three years of dedicated training in Plastic Surgery.
-Residents are assigned and rotate through one of four services at the University of Chicago Medical Center.
-Additionally, residents complete rotations offsite for experience in head/neck trauma, at Lutheran General Hospital for experience in craniofacial and pediatric plastic surgery as well as several private practices for experience in cosmetic surgery and management of a plastic surgery office.
+The PGY 4 year is the beginning of the formal three years of dedicated training in plastic surgery.
+Residents are assigned and rotate through one of four services at the University of Chicago Medicine.
+Additionally, residents complete rotations offsite for experience in head/neck trauma as well as several private practices for experience in cosmetic surgery and management of a plastic surgery office.

 To view a representative rotation schedule, please click here.